№ 01 — Virtual staging · Staging & furniture

-Virtual staging that reads as the room itself.
+Virtual staging that reads the room.

 Empty interiors furnished without scrubbing the bones — windows, beams, sightlines stay where the camera saw them.